Top 10 Best National Costume At Miss Universe 2017 [Video]

 MU Japan

-One of the most cheered presentation, Japan’s costume transforms from a ninja suit to a Japanese kimono.
+One of the most cheered presentations, Japan’s costume transforms from a ninja suit to a Japanese kimono.

 MU Myanmar

-Winning the National Costume at last year’s edition of Miss Universe, Miss Myanmar is on fire to take home a back to back win for country.
-She brought in a mini float carrying a burmese traditional musical ensemble composed of gongs and drums.
+Winning the National Costume at last year’s edition of Miss Universe, Miss Myanmar is on fire to take home a back-to-back win for the country.
+She brought in a mini float carrying a Burmese traditional musical ensemble composed of gongs and drums.

 During the telecast, host and former Miss USA 2014 Nia Sanchez shared that the National Competition is a Miss Universe tradition that dates back all the way to 1962.